Farsiwan: Characteristics

-Like the Persians of Iran, the Farsiwan are often distinguished from Tajiks by their adherence to Shia Islam as opposed to the Sunni Islam favored by the majority of Tajiks.
+Like the Persians of Iran, the Farsiwan are often distinguished from other Tajiks by their adherence to Shia Islam as opposed to the Sunni Islam favored by the majority of Tajiks.
 However, there are also minor linguistic differences especially among the rural Farsiwan.
-The Farsiwan sometimes speak a dialect more akin to the Darī dialects of the Persian language, for example the dialect of Kabul, as opposed to the standard Tehrānī dialect of Iran.
-However, most of the Fārsīwān speak the Khorasani dialect, native to the Afghanistan–Iran border region, namely Herāt and Farāh, as well as the Iranian provinces of Khorasan.
+The Farsiwan sometimes speak a dialect more akin to the Darī dialects of the Persian language, for example the dialect of Kabul, as opposed to the standard Tahrānī dialect of Iran.
+However, most of the Fārsīwān speak the Khorasani dialect, native to the Afghanistan–Iran border region, namely Harāt and Farāh, as well as the Iranian provinces of Khorasan.
 Unlike the Hazara, who are also Persian-speaking and Shia, the Farsiwan do not show any, or very limited, traces of Turkic and Mongol ancestry.
 Although the Qizilbash of Iran and Afghanistan are also Persian-speaking Shias, they are usually regarded as a separate group from the Farsiwan.

-Some confusion arises because an alternative name used locally for the Fārsīwān (as well as for the Tājiks in general) is Dehgān, meaning "village settlers", in the sense of "urban".
-The term is used in contrast to "nomadic".
+An alternative name used locally for Farsiwan, and for Tajiks in general, is Dahqān (or Dihqān), which means "a person who cultivates the land" or "farmer" was historically used in Afghanistan to refer to settled Persian-speaking Tajiks in contrast to nomadic populations in the region.